google-deepmind/alignet/README.md

  because otherwise TFDS defaults to generating the dataset in TFRecords format which doesn't support random access, and does not work with AligNet finetuning.

-## Usage
-To run AligNet finetuning on a pretrained SigLIP Vit-B model:
+## Run AligNet finetuning on SigLIP

 * Navigate to the parent directory of the `alignet` repository.
 * Adjust `--cfg.aux.data_dir` to point to the directory containing the AligNet